jcpowermac/hanlon-wiki/Alternate-Pre-boot-Options-for-Compatibility.md

 This process does 2 chain loads.
 One from burned in PXE to Razor's PXELINUX.
 And then from PXELINUX to iPXE.
 For some network cards this causes issues.

 You can reduce this to 1 chain load by removing the PXE bypass menu and directly loading into Razor.

+You will need to obtain the undionly.kpxe file, which can be downloaded [directly from ipxe.org](http://boot.ipxe.org/undionly.kpxe).
+Place this file in the /var/lib/tftpboot folder of your Razor server.

 The example below is an ISC DHCP config uses the default method:

 ## Default Config